 Distribution uniformity (DU) is a measurement of how evenly a field is irrigated.
 Whether you are using a sprinkler system or a micro-drip irrigation system, various factors can cause the system to deliver unevenly.
 This leads to some areas of the field being overwatered, while others receive too little water.

 If your DU is low, it becomes impossible to deliver optimal amounts of water to your entire irrigated area.
 If you deliver enough to keep the low-water areas well irrigated, then the high-water areas will receive too much.
 This raises water costs and can lead to root rot and fungal diseases as well as excess strain on irrigation pumps.
 If you shorten run times to prevent overwatering, the low areas will suffer from lack of water, which impacts both plant and soil health.
 Either way, you’ll experience decreased yield and lower profits.

-Optimizing your irrigation system for good distribution uniformity can reduce water and energy expenses.
-If you are running a fertigation system, your fertilizer expenses may decrease as well.
+In arid states like California, distribution uniformity is a critical factor in protecting the water supply as well as in improving crop quality.
+Water-efficient irrigation systems depend on properly balanced irrigation distributors to reduce water and energy expenses.
+If you are running a fertigation system, optimizing your irrigation system may result in your fertilizer expenses decreasing, as well.
 You also will get healthier plants and increased yield.
-Many farmers enjoy significantly increased profits simply by adjusting DU in their irrigation systems.
+Many farmers enjoy significantly increased irrigation efficiency — and higher profits — simply by adjusting DU in their irrigation systems.

-While no irrigation system will achieve 100 percent DU, you want your system to be as efficient as possible.
-Anything under 70 percent DU is considered unacceptable and will seriously impact ROI.
+While no irrigation system will achieve 100% DU, you want the highest irrigation efficiency possible for your system.
+Anything less than 70% DU is considered unacceptable and will seriously impact ROI.